ibm-cloud-docs/databases-for-postgresql/howto-upgrading.md

 - A backup before IPU helps protect data integrity and gives you a restore source for the latest state of your database if the upgrade fails.
 - A backup immediately after IPU creates the first restore point for the new PostgreSQL major version timeline.
 - If you wait for the next scheduled backup after a successful IPU, PITR and restore operations for the new version are not available until that backup is taken.
-Still, you can identify a PITR timestamp from before the IPU attempt.
+You can still identify a PITR timestamp from before the IPU attempt.
 That way, you can use the last available backup before IPU together with PITR to restore the pre-IPU PostgreSQL version into a new deployment.
 The same planning also applies when you use [Back up and restore upgrade](#backup-restore).
 For more information, see [Point-in-time recovery (PITR)](/docs/databases-for-postgresql?topic=databases-for-postgresql-pitr).

 Taking both backups yourself, instead of waiting for the automated backup schedule, gives you a more predictable recovery point before and after the upgrade.
 {: important}